-Monica Vanessa Silva is a pioneering figure for women’s jiu jitsu, being the first Portuguese woman to achieve the rank of black belt in this sport/martial art.
-A former world champion, European Champion and Abu Dhabi World Pro qualifiers champion, Monica Vanessa Silva has led the classes at the “2 Brothers” academy in Portugal since her Master, Sandro “Bala” left the country in 2009.
+Monica Silva is a pioneering figure for women’s jiu-jitsu, being the first Portuguese female to achieve the rank of black belt in this sport/martial art.
+As a competitor Silva conquered important titles such as world champion, European Champion, and Abu Dhabi World Pro qualifiers winner.

 Full Name: Mónica Vanessa Fonseca Da Silva

 - 1st Place IBJJF World Championship (2006 purple)

 - 1s Place WPJJC World Pro EU Trials (2010 brown, 2012 / 2011 black)

 - 1s Place ADCC EU Trials – London (2007)

 - 1s Place IBJJF European Open (2005 blue, 2007 purple, 2009* black & brown)

 - 1s Place FPJJ Portuguese Nationals (2005 blue, 2007 purple)

 - 2nd Place IBJJF World Championship (2007 purple, 2009 black & brown)

 - 2nd Place IBJJF European Open (2006 purple, 2010 black & brown)